BetaHuhn/qrgen-extension/README.md

 > qrgen.cc is a free service that lets you create QR-Codes and shortened URLs from any link quickly and easily.

+Install the extension from the [Firefox Add-ons site](https://addons.mozilla.org/en-US/firefox/addon/qrgen-cc/).

+On Chrome you have to build the extension manually (see below) or use the pre-packaged version which can be found on the [releases tab](https://github.com/BetaHuhn/qrgen-extension/releases)

 ## Introduction

 This repo contains the browser extension for both Chrome and Firefox.
 It is build with Vue.js and uses the qrgen.cc API to create short URLs.
 The code for the website and API can be found [here](https://github.com/BetaHuhn/qrgen).